streamonkey/streamonkey-player-snippet/README.md

 # streamonkey-player-snippet
 This repository offers a premade player widget for integration of the [streamomkey-player](https://github.com/streamonkey/streamonkey-player) into a website.

 This widget scales according and shows/hides elements according to its parent container.
-A demo implementation can be found within the examples folder.
+A demo implementation can be found in the examples folder.

 ## Basic Usage